AMD APUs vs Windows XP Part Three: A10-6790K with Radeon HD8670D

 It got me thinking: could a later APU still support XP and offer everything a retro gamer might need, eliminating the need for a discrete GPU?

-I didn’t venture too far into the 2010s—just enough to experiment with an FM2 system from around 2013, which I hoped would still cooperate with XP, despite the OS already being twelve years old at that point.
+I didn’t venture too far into the 2010s — just far enough to experiment with an FM2 system from around 2013, which I hoped would still cooperate with XP, despite the OS already being twelve years old at that point.

 My assumption was that if the FX processors were supported, then surely FM2 would be as well… right?
 In hindsight, I probably should have looked into it more thoroughly.

-Far more feature rich than that crappy Biostar FM1 board used previously.
+Far more feature‑rich than that crappy Biostar FM1 board I used previously.

-That pair of PCI-E slots which may be useful in the future – crossfire with a paid of HD6670’s maybe?
+Those two PCI‑E slots might be useful in the future — CrossFire with a pair of HD6670s, maybe?
 That could be a fun experiment.

-This A10 example is pretty high end but not the best of its generation which would have been able to support DDR3-2133.
+This A10 example is fairly high‑end, though not the best of its generation, which would have been able to support DDR3‑2133.

-I actually didn’t spot that the A10 6800k supported faster RAM or I would spent a little more to get some – as the system RAM doubles as VRAM with an APU, faster Ram can only be better.
+I actually didn’t spot that the A10‑6800K supported faster RAM, otherwise I would have spent a little more to get some.
+Since the system RAM doubles as VRAM on an APU, faster memory can only be a good thing.

 The GPU side

-The HD8670D was the best of the APU graphics processor parts, with the highest clock speeds and most shaders. to be honest it looks like the top three only differ by the clock speed.
+The HD8670D was the strongest of the APU‑integrated graphics processors, with the highest clock speeds and the most shaders.
+To be honest, it looks like the top three only differ in their clock speeds.

-Compared to the FM1 APUs tested previously, the improvements were not very exciting, except for the addition of 6 new compute units—though these were based on the older Terascale architecture and not the true GCN compute units, so not quite as futuristic as they might sound.
+Compared to the FM1 APUs I tested previously, the improvements weren’t particularly exciting, aside from the addition of six new compute units — though these were still based on the older Terascale architecture rather than true GCN compute units, so they’re not quite as futuristic as they might sound.

-They’re great for modern software that knows how to use them, but, would Windows XP or DirectX 9 even know what to do with all this newer technology?
+FM2 APUs introduced these modular Compute Units, each packing 64 shader processors, which was a nice step up from the older clusters.
+They’re great for modern software that knows how to use them, but would Windows XP or DirectX 9 even know what to do with all this newer technology?

 Installation and Setup

-I wasn’t expecting too much of an issue getting XP running on this system and.. things were a little more challenging.
-It seems that the 6000 series of APU’s were the first that didn’t actually support Windows XP, oops.
+wasn’t expecting too much trouble getting XP running on this system and… things were a little more challenging.
+It seems that the 6000‑series APUs were the first that didn’t actually support Windows XP.
+Oops.

-Well, the sound chip was also a pain to get working, the most official looking driver on the Gigabyte website didn’t work but I had the Realtek chip number from the motherboard so googled that again (when did getting drivers from the internet get so painful?).
+Well, the sound chip was also a pain to get working.
+The most official‑looking driver on the Gigabyte website didn’t work, but I had the Realtek chip number from the motherboard, so I Googled that again.
+(When did getting drivers from the internet become so painful?)

-In the end I did get it installed but even when working there was some hissing in the background which was not idea.
+In the end I did get it installed, but even when working there was some hissing in the background, which was not ideal.

-I dropped in an old PCI Sound Blaster Live – I wanted to keep this system semi-permanently to play games on and having proper accelerated sound is one of the reasons to love XP (it was discontinued in later windows versions as I understand).
+I dropped in an old PCI Sound Blaster Live.
+I wanted to keep this system semi‑permanently for playing games, and having proper accelerated sound is one of the reasons to love XP — it was discontinued in later Windows versions, as I understand it.

-Clearly this was at the edge of compatibility but Windows was flying along though and I left the Sanctuary Benchmark running for some time to ensure stability.
+Clearly this was at the edge of compatibility, but Windows was flying along, and I left the Sanctuary benchmark running for some time to ensure stability.

 The Test System

-It’s perhaps not ideal to use two different monitoring systems when comparing hardware, but who is really using these articles as buying guides for old, and very cheap software.
+I’m sure the two pieces of software introduce slightly different overheads while the system is running them.
+It’s perhaps not ideal to use two different monitoring tools when comparing hardware, but realistically, who is using these articles as buying guides for old and very cheap hardware?

 Here are the benchmarks: